ImTheSquid/ImTheSquid/README.md

 - JS/TS
 - Svelte

-Find me on Bluesky @jackhogan.dev or Discord @imthesquid
+Find me on Discord @imthesquid.
+I have Bluesky (@jackhogan.dev) but I don't use it often.

-Take a look at [my resume](https://github.com/ImTheSquid/Resume/blob/main/JackHoganResume.pdf)!
+Take a look at [my site](https://jackhogan.dev) or [my resume](https://github.com/ImTheSquid/Resume/blob/main/JackHoganResume.pdf)!

-## 🛠 BD Plugins Update
-### Additional Update
-I have recently become incredibly busy with school, so I am pausing work on all BetterDiscord plugins for a while.
-I don't know when I'll be able to start working on them again.

-With the release of BetterDiscord 1.8.0, I'm now working on updating my plugins to be compatible with Discord's new system.
-StickerSnatcher and SplitLargeFiles have been updated, and Tuxphones is currently in-progress; I will work on other plugins as soon as I have the time.

 <!--
 **ImTheSquid/ImTheSquid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.